AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 ### Email marketing destinations and cloud storage destinations {#esp-and-cloud-storage}

-For email marketing destinations and cloud storage destinations, Real-time CDP creates a tab-delimited `.csv` or `.txt` file in the storage location that you provided.
+For email marketing destinations and cloud storage destinations, Adobe Experience Platform creates a tab-delimited `.csv` or `.txt` file in the storage location that you provided.
 Expect a new file to be created in your storage location every day.
 The default file format is:
 `<destinationName>_segment<segmentID>_<timestamp-yyyymmddhhmmss>.csv|txt`

 Note that you can edit the file format.
 For more information, go to the [Configure](#configure) step for cloud storage destinations and email marketing destinations.